![]() | Lacina, Ludvík Jakub | |

 © VÚA

-A more tangible link is Pardubice where Jaroslav Hašek and his wife spent a week in quarantine after returning from Russia in December 1920.
-From 1 Oktober 1920 to 27 September 1921 Lacina served with the local garrison in the 2nd reserve hospital, now of course as a Czechoslovak officer.
+A more tangible link is Pardubice, where Jaroslav Hašek and his wife spent a week in quarantine after returning from Russia in December 1920.
+From 1 October 1920 to 27 September 1921, Lacina served with the local garrison in the 2nd reserve hospital, now, of course, as a Czechoslovak officer.

-Interestingly enough he had by now advanced to chief field chaplain, exactly the rank Jaroslav Hašek assigned to him in The Good Soldier Švejk.
-This may however not mean much as the author quite liberally juggled ranks (this was the case also with Feldoberkurat Ibl).
+Interestingly, he had by now advanced to chief field chaplain, exactly the rank Jaroslav Hašek assigned to him in The Good Soldier Švejk.
+However, this may not mean much, as the author quite liberally juggled ranks (this was also the case with Feldoberkurat Ibl).

 Another caricature?

-It's open to speculation whether the grotesque traits that Jaroslav Hašek assigns to the chief field chaplain has any root in reality.
-Two of the field chaplains that take part in the plot are obvious caricatures without any obvious model from real life (Feldkurat Katz and Feldkurat Martinec), one does share a name with a real field chaplain (Feldoberkurat Ibl) but not much else.
+It is open to speculation whether the grotesque traits that Jaroslav Hašek assigns to the chief field chaplain have any root in reality.
+Two of the field chaplains who take part in the plot are obvious caricatures without any obvious model from real life (Feldkurat Katz and Feldkurat Martinec); one shares a name with a real field chaplain (Feldoberkurat Ibl) but not much else.
 Lacina therefore remains the only field chaplain with some firm connection to a real person.
 The personal traits and situations that Hašek assigns to his Feldoberkurat travelling with Švejk and Einjährigfreiwilliger Marek are obvious caricatures, but there is no doubt that Lacina was a loose cannon in Militärseelsorge.
 Although not officially recorded, it is quite possible that his excesses also included drunkenness and gluttony.

 Literature